Real Life Examples

 In this case we must acquire a negative height.
 How?
 By rejecting our current measurement.

 To reject a measurement, one must do subtraction.
-Rejecting a measurement from a system is similar to subtract the same quantity from the system which in result resets the system to its initial point but with a change in his position.
-But this rejection can also be achieved by the gain of a negative height which will not change the position.
+Rejecting a measurement from a system is similar to subtract the same quantity from the system which in result resets the system to its initial point but without a change in its reference.
+But this rejection can also be achieved by the gain of a negative height, changing its reference.
 In other words, the reference line will now shift upwards.

 If we assign a quantity with a behavior to go out of the system, then holding that quantity for a while behaves like accepting that quantity along with that tendency.